JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-In Fig.~\ref{fig6}, we present the radial velocity map derived from the \NeII\, emission lines.
-To obtain this map, we performed 1-Dimensional (1-D) Gaussian fits to each pixel in the datacube and estimated the radial velocity of the line, shifted to the rest frame in LSR.
-We set a minimum threshold of 10\,MJy\,sr$^{-1}$ for the Gaussian fits in order to ensure reliable velocities from high SNR lines.
-In the bottom panel of Fig.~\ref{fig6}, we present sample spectra for a box region of $3\times3$ pixels to show the distribution of the red and blue shifted spectra with respect to the \NeII\, central wavelength.
-The resulting velocity map clearly shows the region to be distributed into two outflow components: the red and blue shifted regions.
-Both velocity components appear to bifurcate near the location of the central protostar, supporting the interpretation that the outflow is oriented close to the plane-of-sky.
+In Fig.~\ref{fig6}, we present the radial velocity map derived from the \NeII\ emission lines.
+To obtain this map, we performed 1D Gaussian fits to each pixel in the data cube and estimated the radial velocity of the line, shifted to the rest frame in LSR.
+We set a minimum threshold of 10\,MJy\,sr$^{-1}$ for the Gaussian fits to ensure reliable velocities from high signal-to-noise (S/N) ratio lines.
+In the bottom panel of Fig.~\ref{fig6}, we present sample spectra for a box region of $3\times3$ pixels to show the distribution of the red- and blueshifted spectra with respect to the \NeII\ central wavelength.
+The resulting velocity map clearly shows the region to be distributed into two outflow components: the red- and blueshifted regions.
+Both velocity components appear to bifurcate near the location of the central protostar, supporting the interpretation that the outflow is oriented close to the plane of sky.
 This is consistent with previous estimates of inclination of $i\approx75-85^{\circ}$.
-There is also a slight presence of red shifted emission in the western lobe close to the protostar, which may be due to orientation or projection effects.
+There is also a slight presence of redshifted emission in the western lobe close to the protostar, which may be due to orientation or projection effects.